juliend88/Docker/bundle-toolbox/README-EN.md

 ### APT mirror
-To meet this need we have chosen to use Aptly.
+To meet this need we have chosen to use *Aptly*.
 This is a **APT package manager**.
 It allows you to mirror a web APT directory to distribute it to all your machines into which they do not necessarily  access to internet via a Nginx server.

 To go further, here are some helpful links :